-6.1.39.1 Cultured crops exempt from wild stock regulations: Aquaculturists harvesting their cultured crops, in accordance with their CRMC Assent, and DEM Aquaculture Permit license, and operational plan are exempt from the statutory and regulatory harvest restrictions governing wild stocks, including: seasons, catch or bag limits, minimum sizes, quotas, and methods of harvest.
-However, i In no case may aquaculturists possess, import, transport or offer for sale for human consumption to any individual or entity person cultured quahaugs, Mercenaria mercenaria, with a hinge width of less than one inch, unless specifically authorized to possess, import, transport, or sell legal quahaug seed.

-9.2 6.6.
-Shipment and importation of shellfish seed: All shipments of undersized shellfish brought into Rhode Island for aquaculture operations must be approved by the Director or his/her designee and must be labeled or tagged indicating the origin (operator/company name, license number and body of water), date of importation and destination and must be accompanied by a certificate of disease inspection.

-9.2.1 All persons wishing to import shellfish seed must submit a written request or email to the Aquaculture Coordinator of CRMC at least five working days prior to entry into the state.
-Such request to be mailed to Coastal Resources Management Council, Stedman Government Center, Suite 3, 4808 Tower Hill Road, Wakefield, RI 02879.

-9.2.2 Prior to shipment, the Aquaculture Coordinator will make a recommendation to the Director whether to approve or deny any request to import shellfish seed and notify DEM Division of Law Enforcement and Agriculture.
-The Aquaculture Coordinator may seek the advice and consent of the Aquaculture Biosecurity Board in regard to such request to import shellfish seed.

-9.3 6.6.2Sale for human consumption: In accordance with all DEM and DOH regulations for the buying, trading, and selling of shellfish, o Only shellfish cultured in approved waters or within an approved land-based system meeting the water quality criteria for harvesting, may be sold for human consumption, and such sales may only be made to licensed RI dealers.
-All requirements for handling, tagging, use of shellfish containers, and temperature control, as set forth herein in Rules 6.7 through 6.9 inclusive, as well as all other applicable National Shellfish Sanitation Program and DOH standards, must be adhered to.
-The CRMC lease number will be listed as the harvest area for cultured shellfish.
-Aquaculturists must hold the appropriate DEM license to sell shellfish to a licensed RI dealer.
+- 9.1 Cultured crops exempt from wild stock regulations: Aquaculturists harvesting their cultured crops, in accordance with their CRMC Assent, DEM Aquaculture license, and operational plan are exempt from the statutory and regulatory harvest restrictions governing wild stocks, including: seasons, catch or bag limits, minimum sizes, quotas, and methods of harvest.
+In no case may aquaculturists possess, import, transport or offer for sale for human consumption to any person bay quahaugs with a hinge width of less than one inch, unless specifically authorized to possess, import, transport, or sell legal quahaug seed. - 9.2 Shipment and importation of shellfish seed: All shipments of shellfish brought into Rhode Island for aquaculture operations must be approved by the Director or his/her designee and must be labeled or tagged indicating the origin (operator/company name, license number and body of water), date of importation and destination and must be accompanied by a certificate of disease inspection. - 9.2.1 All persons wishing to import shellfish seed must submit a written request or email to the Aquaculture Coordinator of CRMC at least five working days prior to entry into the state.
+Such request to be mailed to Coastal Resources Management Council, Stedman Government Center, Suite 3, 4808 Tower Hill Road, Wakefield, RI 02879. - 9.2.2 Prior to shipment, the Aquaculture Coordinator will make a recommendation to the Director whether to approve or deny any request to import shellfish seed and notify DEM Division of Law Enforcement and Agriculture.
+The Aquaculture Coordinator may seek the advice and consent of the Aquaculture Biosecurity Board in regard to such request to import shellfish seed. - 9.3 Only shellfish cultured in approved waters or within an approved land-based system meeting the water quality criteria for harvesting, may be sold for human consumption, and such sales may only be made to licensed RI dealers.
+All requirements for handling, tagging, use of shellfish containers, and temperature control, as set forth herein, as well as all other applicable DOH standards, must be adhered to.

-9.4 6.6.3 Taking or possession of wild stock shellfish by Aquaculturists:
+9.4 Taking or possession of wild stock shellfish:

-9.4.1 Aquaculturists who also hold a commercial shellfishing or multipurpose license may not take or possess wild stock shellfish while they are in possession of cultured shellfish crops.

-9.4.2 Nor may An aquaculturist may not be in possession of wild stock shellfish while visiting his/her their lease or tending his/her their shellfish crops, unless they are a properly licensed shellfish dealer and the wild stock shellfish is properly tagged and being held in or at their dealer facility, buy boat, or wet storage operation.
+- 9.4.1 Aquaculturists who also hold a commercial shellfishing or multipurpose license may not take or possess wild stock shellfish while they are in possession of cultured shellfish crops. - 9.4.2 An aquaculturist may not be in possession of wild stock shellfish while visiting their lease or tending their shellfish crops, unless they are a properly licensed shellfish dealer and the wild stock shellfish is properly tagged and being held in or at their dealer facility, buy boat, or wet storage operation.